 In an effort to increase the accessibility of bird data and information useful in planning and evaluation of bird conservation strategies as well as in natural resource management, the U.S. Fish and Wildlife Service (USFWS), U.S. Geological Survey (USGS) Patuxent Wildlife Research Center, and USGS Center for Biological Informatics worked together under the umbrella of the National Biological Information Infrastructure (NBII) to establish and implement the NBII Bird Conservation Node (BCN).
 The BCN was intended to facilitate rapid access to North American bird population and habitat data maintained by a broad coalition of Federal, state, and non-governmental partners in conservation.
 Unfortunately, in the 2012 President's Budget Request, the National Biological Information Infrastructure (NBII) was terminated.
 As a result, all resources, databases, tools, and applications within the web site were removed on January 15, 2012.
 This included the BCN website as well.
-For more information, please refer to the NBII Program Termination page.

 The timely availability of data is critical to support bird conservation activities.
 Primary sources of information, such as data sets resulting from bird inventories, surveys, and monitoring programs, provide baseline information used in assessments of status and trends of North American bird populations.
 In order to make important agency databases available through the Bird Conservation Node, the USFWS and USGS formed this Migratory Bird Data Center.
-Building upon complementary capabilities of the USFWS and the USGS, the objectives of this Center are to: (1) assemble and document bird population and habitat data maintained by these agencies at their finest levels of spatial and temporal resolution; (2) assure that databases remain current through periodic update; and (3) provide web-based access to the data by researchers and managers for strategic planning and evaluation of avian conservation strategies.
+Building upon complementary capabilities of the USFWS and the USGS, the objectives of this Center were to: (1) assemble and document bird population and habitat data maintained by these agencies at their finest levels of spatial and temporal resolution; (2) assure that databases remained current through periodic update; and (3) provide web-based access to the data by researchers and managers for strategic planning and evaluation of avian conservation strategies.

 Overview of the Options and Tools for Accessing Data